 Seasonal variations of CO2 and CH4

-Monthly variations of CO2 and CH4 during the study period are shown in Figure.
+Temporal variations of CO2 and CH4 during the study period are shown in Figure.
 2a and 2b.
-Annual mean of CO2 over study region is found to be 394±2.92 (µ ± 1σ) ppm with an observed minimum in monsoon and maximum in pre-monsoon.
-Background (average) values of CO2 observed during different seasons are 393±5.60, 398±7.60, and 392±7.0 and 393±7.0 ppm with respectively winter, pre-monsoon, monsoon and post-monsoon.
-Minimum CO2 during winter (dry season) indicates the loss of carbon (Gilmanov et al., 2004) as decreased temperature and solar radiation during this period inhibit increases in local CO2 assimilation (Thum et al., 2009).
-Enhancement in Pre-monsoon is due to higher temperature and solar radiation prevailing during these months which stimulate the assimilation of CO2 in the daytime and respiration in the night (Fang et al., 2014).2 Surface CO2 concentration recorded a minimum during monsoon months can be mainly because of enhanced photosynthesis processes with the availability of greater soil moisture2 (Patil et al., 2013).
+The circles indicate the daily mean, while triangular markers represent weakly averages and monthly mean by square markers.
+Annual mean of CO2 over study region is found to be 394±2.92 (mean (μ) ± standard deviation (1σ)) ppm with an observed minimum in monsoon and maximum in pre-monsoon.
+Seasonal mean values of CO2 observed during different seasons are 393±5.60, 398±7.60, 392±7.0, and 393±7.0 ppm in winter, pre-monsoon, monsoon, and post-monsoon respectively.
+Minimum CO2 during winter (dry season) can be due to respiratory loss of carbon (Gilmanov et al., 2004; Aurela et al. 2004) as decreased temperature and solar radiation during this period inhibit increases in local CO2 assimilation (Thum et al., 2009).
+A steady increase in CO2 concentration is observed as season changes from winter to pre-monsoon months.
+Enhancement in Pre-monsoon is due to higher temperature and solar radiation prevailing during these months which stimulate the assimilation of CO2 in the daytime and respiration in the night (Fang et al., 2014).
+The enhanced soil respiration during these months also compliments the increase in CO2 concentration during this period.
+In addition to these natural causes, biomass burning over Indian region can also have a significant effect on pre-monsoon CO2 concentration.
+More detailed explanation of biomass burning influence on pre-monsoon GHGs concentration is discussed in section 4.6.
+Surface CO2 concentration recorded a minimum during monsoon months can be mainly because of enhanced photosynthesis processes with the availability of greater soil moisture.
+A decrease in CO2 concentration is also observed as the monsoon progress.
+The decreases in temperature (due to cloudy and overcast conditions prevailing during these months) reduce leaf and soil respiration which contributes to the enhancement of carbon uptake (Patil et al., 2013; Jing et al., 2010).
 Further increase during post-monsoon CO2 is associated with high ecosystem productivity (Sharma et al., 2014) also an enhancement in soil microbial activity (Stefanie Kirschke et al., 2013).